apache/polaris/docs/configuring-polaris-for-production.md

 ### Configurations

-There are many Polaris configurations that should be adjusted to ensure a secure Polaris deployment.
-Some of these configurations are briefly outlined below, along with a short description of each.
+Notable configuration used to secure a Polaris deployment are outlined below.

 * **oauth2**
   - Configure [OAuth](https://oauth.net/2/) with this setting, including a token broker

-* **callContextResolver** & **realmContextResolver**
-  - Use these configurations to specify a service that can resolve a realm from your bearer tokens.
-  - The service(s) used here must implement the relevant interfaces (e.g. [CallContextResolver](https://github.com/polaris-catalog/polaris/blob/8290019c10290a600e40b35ddb1e2f54bf99e120/polaris-service/src/main/java/io/polaris/service/context/CallContextResolver.java#L27)).

 * **authenticator.tokenBroker**
   - Ensure that this setting reflects the token broker specified in **oauth2** above

+* **callContextResolver** & **realmContextResolver**
+  - Use these configurations to specify a service that can resolve a realm from bearer tokens.
+  - The service(s) used here must implement the relevant interfaces (i.e. [CallContextResolver](https://github.com/polaris-catalog/polaris/blob/8290019c10290a600e40b35ddb1e2f54bf99e120/polaris-service/src/main/java/io/polaris/service/context/CallContextResolver.java#L27) and [RealmContextResolver](https://github.com/polaris-catalog/polaris/blob/7ce86f10a68a3b56aed766235c88d6027c0de038/polaris-service/src/main/java/io/polaris/service/context/RealmContextResolver.java)).

 * **cors**
-  - Use settings like **cors.allowed-origins** to control what connections your Polaris service will accept
+  - Use settings like **cors.allowed-origins** to control what connections the Polaris service will accept

 ## Metastore Management

+A Metastore Manger should be configured with an implementation that durably persists Polaris entities.
 Use the configuration `metaStoreManager` to configure a [MetastoreManager](https://github.com/polaris-catalog/polaris/blob/627dc602eb15a3258dcc32babf8def34cf6de0e9/polaris-core/src/main/java/io/polaris/core/persistence/PolarisMetaStoreManager.java#L47) implementation where Polaris entities will be persisted.

 The default `in-memory` implementation is meant for testing and not suitable for production usage.
 Instead, consider an implementation such as `eclipse-link` which allows you to store metadata in a remote database.

-Credentials and metadata will be stored in the metastore manager, and so be sure that your metastore manager is accordingly secured.
+Be sure to secure your metastore backend since it will be storing credentials and catalog metadata.

 ### Configuring EclipseLink